technix/atrament.ink/docs/ink-scripting.md

 ## Multiple Ink files

 If your story becomes too big, you can split it into multiple files.
-One of them becomes main and have to contain `INCLUDE` statements.
+One of them becomes the main story file and has to contain `INCLUDE` statements.
 When Ink script is compiled, these `INCLUDE` statements are replaced with the content of the included files.

 :::warning
-The INCLUDE statements have to be at the very top of the file, immediately after global tags.
+The INCLUDE statements must be at the very top of the file, immediately after global tags.
 :::

 ```c title="story.ink"